 If one or more teeth have been knocked out completely, time is of the essence.
 An emergency dentist might be able to return the tooth to its socket, but only if the patient arrives at his or her office soon after the incident.
 Don’t wait until normal office hours when seeing an emergency dentist might save the tooth.

 Patients should also consider severe cracks and breaks as dental emergencies, even if their teeth don’t fall out completely.
 A severe crack can expose the nerves inside of the patient’s tooth to food particles, bacteria, and other irritants, which can cause extreme pain.
-Seek Emergency Dental Care Chicago as soon as possible.
+Seek Emergency Dental Care Chestnut Hill as soon as possible.

 Even patients with remarkably high pain tolerances head to the emergency dentist when they have infected teeth, as the pain associated with oral infections can be severe.
 Those who notice other symptoms of infection such as swelling, pus and pain in their cheeks or ears should head in for emergency care even if their pain isn’t bad since infections can spread to other parts of the body.